Knowing what to eat when hiking and also that you will have to carry all this backpacking food is not always easy.

 Out go canned ravioli, your best chicken broccoli Alfredo in a jar recipe, or pumpkin soup carton!

-Managing food packaging means anticipating the production of waste.
+Managing backpacking food packaging means anticipating the production of waste.

-Before going on a hike, get rid of unnecessary containers (plastic packaging) or rigid containers.
+Before going on a hike, make sure to get rid of unnecessary containers (plastic packaging) or rigid containers.

 Recondition your food in Ziploc bags: they are robust, waterproof, weigh nothing, and as you empty them, they will take up less space in your hiking backpack.